ParaCoToUl/noarr-pipelines/bindings/tutorial.md

 # Bindings tutorial

 This tutorial explains how to create bindings for C++/CUDA code to R or python.
-Thankfully, the steps to create a dynamic library to be loaded in R/python don't differ between the two languages.
+Thankfully, the steps to create a dynamic library to be loaded in R/python do not differ between the two languages.

 ## Creating the dynamic library